GerHobbelt/libertinus/CONTRIBUTING.md

 A remote CI runner will also automatically run `fontship` for all PRs on this repository, so in some cases you may not need to install it at all.
 You can even download and review the fonts it builds after each push.
-Hovever this is cumbersome for actual font development and we recomend checking your work with local feedback.
+However this is cumbersome for actual font development and we recommend checking your work with local feedback.

 Note that FontForge adds unnessesary clutter to its source files on each save that **must** be removed before committing.
 After modifying the `.sfd` files, and before committing the changes, you can automatically clean them up with: